GoogleCloudPlatform/cloud-hackathons/faq/howto-author-hack.md

 The Terraform scripts in the `artifacts` directory of your hack will be automatically executed when the labs start.

+> **Warning**
-At the moment Qwiklabs only support Terraform **1.0.1**, so make sure that your Terraform configuration only uses capabilities available for that version.
+> At the moment Qwiklabs only support Terraform **1.0.1**, so make sure that your Terraform configuration only uses capabilities available for that version.
 Note that you can still use the latest version of the GCP providers, this only applies to the Terraform version used.

 The Terraform configuration when used by Qwiklabs has some pre-requisites.
 You'll need to make sure that your configuration includes the following variables, even if you don't use them!